Allen-Synthesis/EuroPi/hardware/build_guide.md

 #### Solder the pins
 As described above, the process will be slightly different if your pins end up being flush or protruding, but you should solder one pin first and then make sure the display is parallel in both axis; parallel to the PCB, and parallel to edge of the module.

-Once the display is parallel, carefully solder the remaining pins, and then remove whatever method you used to hold the display in palce.
+Once the display is parallel, carefully solder the remaining pins, and then remove whatever method you used to hold the display in place.

 ### Solder the remaining front panel components